tomwildun/credit-risk-classification/report.md

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.
-      Accuracy = 99% based on testing of data set Precision = 100% for prediciton of 'healthy loans' within the test data of 18765 records.
-85% precision of high risk leans with test data of only 619 records.
+  * Accuracy = 99% based on testing of data set
+  * Precision = 100% for prediciton of 'healthy loans' within the test data of 18765 records.
+85% precision of high risk loans with test data of only 619 records.
-      Recall = 99% for healthy loans.
+  * Recall = 99% for healthy loans.
 Recall = 91% for high risk loans.
 This means that the model is more accurate at recording true positives for healthy loans rather than high risk loans.

 * Machine Learning Model 2:
   * Description of Model 2 Accuracy, Precision, and Recall scores.
-  Machine Learning Model 2 is omitted per Brett Payne.
+  * Machine Learning Model 2 is omitted per Brett Payne.
 Per Joanna:
   Brett mentioned in the instructor/TA channels the "Predict a Logistic Regression Model with Resampled Training Data" section in the notebook is not required.
 It used to be taught in this class but isn't anymore.

 ## Summary